peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 TensileLite tuning flow
 ------------------------

 There are 7 steps in the TensileLite tuning flow.
-Tensile’s 7 step programmable benchmarking protocol first generates fast kernel candidates in Steps (1)-(6), then benchmarks those kernel candidates against a set of problem sizes in Step (7).
+Tensile 7 step programmable benchmarking protocol first generates fast kernel candidates in Steps 1 to 6, then benchmarks those kernel candidates against a set of problem sizes in Step 7.

 .. figure:: ../../../data/how-to/tuning-guides/tensilelite-tuning-flow.png
    :align: center